 1997 Mustang Performance

 The V6 Mustang for 1997 was still using an overhead valve configuration.
-There are substantial differences between overhead valve and overhead cam engines, though you’ll find people who will make an argument for both.
+There are substantial differences between overhead valve and overhead cam engines, and you’ll find people who will make an argument for both configurations.
 Thanks to the innovations in engine design during this time period, this was one of the years where the Mustang came in an overhead-valve, single overhead cam, and dual overhead cam configuration.

 Those are really the only differences between the two transmissions.
 Subsequently, if you have a 1997 GT and are considering purchasing the Cobra’s T-45 as an upgrade, it really isn’t worth it.
 On the other hand, if you’re just looking for a cheap replacement, it will bolt in with only a few modifications.